 The Tickeron Seasonality Score of (best 1 - 100 worst) indicates that the company is fair valued in the industry.
 The Tickeron Seasonality score describes the variance of predictable price changes around the same period every calendar year.
 These changes can be tied to a specific month, quarter, holiday or vacation period, as well as a meteorological or growing season.

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
-COO’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+COO’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.